infuriating/exportdefau.lt/README.md

 This is my first svelte app, I am using it to learn the basics of svelte and to get a feel for how it works.

-## Discord User API

-This is svelte app uses an **Discord User API** to get user information, in this case I demonstrate it using my own user id.
+## The Application

+The application is a simple application that uses the lanyard API to get the current activity of a user.
+The user is specified by their discord user id.

+Using the Sveltefire library, I am able to put users onto a firebase database and then get the user from the database, using a slug, to display their current activity.

 ### API URL